evhub/coconut/FAQ.md

 Coconut supports any Python version `>= 2.6` on the `2.x` branch or `>= 3.2` on the `3.x` branch.
 In fact, Coconut code is compiled to run the same on every one of those supported versions!
 See [compatible Python versions](DOCS.html#compatible-python-versions) for more information.

-### Does Coconut really let me turn Python 3 into version-independent Python?
+### Can Coconut be used to convert Python from one version to another?

 Yes!
+But only in the backporting direction: Coconut can convert Python 3 to Python 2, but not the other way around.
+Coconut really can, though, turn Python 3 code into version-independent Python.
 Coconut will compile Python 3 syntax, built-ins, and even imports to code that will work on any supported Python version (`2.6`, `2.7`, `>=3.2`).

-There a couple of caveats to this, statement, however: some constructs, like `async`, are for all intents and purposes impossible to recreate in lower Python versions, and require a particular `--target` to make them work.
+There a couple of caveats to this, however: some constructs, like `async`, are for all intents and purposes impossible to recreate in lower Python versions, and require a particular `--target` to make them work.
 For a full list, see [compatible Python versions](DOCS.html#compatible-python-versions).

 ### How do I release a Coconut package on PyPI?